 This element is not a healthy one.
 Unfortunately, many people use sexuality to violate someone else or to get something from another person.
 Rape is a clear example of sex being used to control somebody else.
 Sexual abuse, having sex in exchange for money or other goods, and forced prostitution are others.
 Even advertising uses sex to get people to buy products.

 - gender identity

+- intimacy

+- sensuality

 - sexual behaviour

+- sexual health

+- sexual identity

+- sexuality

 - sexual orientation

-- intimacy

-- sexual health

-- sensuality

-- · sexual identity - sexuality